innerr/ticat/README.md

 `+` and `-` are important commands to find and display infos, they have the same usage.

-The difference is `-` only shows brief messages, and `+` shows rich infos.
+The difference is `-` shows brief messages, and `+` shows rich infos.

-Now use `+` as search command to find out what we got by search the repo's name, `@ready` is a conventional tag use for "ready-to-go" commands:
+Now use `+` as search command to find out what we got by search the repo's name.

+`@ready` is a conventional tag use for "ready-to-go" commands:
 ```
 $> ticat + @ready quick-start